cpinitiative/usaco-guide/CONTRIBUTING.md

 # Contributing

-**We're actively looking for a web developer to help add new features to the site.
-If you're interested in joining the team, send us an email at usacoguide@gmail.com!**

 You may find [this live editor](https://usaco.guide/liveupdate) helpful when editing modules.
 For more information contributing, view our [Contributing module](https://usaco.guide/general/contributing).

 - If you're looking to add/modify modules, refer to the `content/` folder.